toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 }
 ```

-It's a pretty strightforward analog for the JavaScript version of the same code, modulo the necessary changes for reading in the positions and, of course, removal of the loops.
+It's a pretty straightforward analog for the JavaScript version of the same code, modulo the necessary changes for reading in the positions and, of course, removal of the loops.
 Because shaders, by their very nature, loop through large data sets performing the same operations on each element.
 And crucially, they do it in a massively parallel fashion.

 Turns out, that causes a problem for us.
 While it's ideal for the shader to be operating on lots of data in parallel, that means that we might (read: almost certainly will) have multiple threads all attempting to add a face normal to the same vertex normal at the same time.
 This is a classic threading problem, and if you don't take steps to synchronize those operations somehow, you're going to have a Bad Time™️.

 ### Synchronizing data access with atomics

 Fortunately WGSL provides us with [Atomic types and functions](https://gpuweb.github.io/gpuweb/wgsl/#atomic-builtin-functions)!
-These operations ensure that only one shader thread is allowed to update or read a specific bit of information at a time, which is exaclty what we need in this case to stop all those normal accumulations from accidentally stomping on eachother. _Unfortunately_ the only types that are allowed to be atomic are scalar `i32` and `u32` values.
+These operations ensure that only one shader thread is allowed to update or read a specific bit of information at a time, which is exactly what we need in this case to stop all those normal accumulations from accidentally stomping on each other. _Unfortunately_ the only types that are allowed to be atomic are scalar `i32` and `u32` values.
 Which isn't particularly helpful when we definitely want our normals to be vectors of floating point values.

-The way that we solve this is to quantitize the floating point value into an `i32`, effectively representing it as a fixed point precision value during the accumulation stage.
+The way that we solve this is to quantize the floating point value into an `i32`, effectively representing it as a fixed point precision value during the accumulation stage.
 This allows us to expose the normal values as atomics and use operations like [`atomicAdd()`](https://gpuweb.github.io/gpuweb/wgsl/#atomic-rmw) on the individual components.

 Worth noting that because atomics can't be vectors, however, we need to fall back to some of the same patterns for writing/reconstructing vectors from flat arrays as we use elsewhere.